 Figure SE.9 summarises the annualized averages in the Swedish Premium Pension System based on standardised holding periods (1 year, 3 years, 7 years, 10 years and since inception or the latest data available for this report).
-Figure SE.10 compares the cumulated returns of the various products over their respective reporting periods.
 The Figure (which reiterate data from the summary returns table at the beginning) are meant to provide better comparability with other pension vehicles in the countries analysed in this report.
+Figure SE.10, similarly, offers a comparative perspective of the cumulated performance of Swedish pension products.